Skip to main content

 Please see the grain agent for more details.

-Whenever a Kubernetes grain is launched, all resources created during the deployment process are automatically tagged with Torque's system tags, built-in tags and custom tags.
-If you wish to disable tagging for all resources in a specific Kubernetes grain, use the following syntax:
+Whenever a Kubernetes grain is launched, all resources created during the deployment process are automatically tagged with Torque's system tags, built-in tags, and custom tags.
+You can disable auto-tagging for specific grains if needed.

 grains: